Our Mission, Values, & Goals

 Creativity: Courageous innovation

 Dedication: Affirming the hope and joy of our ministry

-School Of Radiologic Technology Mission Statement: The School of Radiologic Technology at Ascension- St. Joseph Campus is dedicated to educating and developing students to their individual potentials so they may perform cognitively, technically, effectively, and with problem solving skills necessary to practice as a competent Radiographer with confidence and personal satisfaction in accordance with Ascension's mission, vision and values.
+School Of Radiologic Technology Mission Statement: The School of Radiologic Technology at Ascension- St. Joseph Campus is dedicated to educating and developing students to their individual potentials so they may perform cognitively, technically, effectively, and with problem solving skills necessary to practice as a professional Radiographer with confidence and personal satisfaction in accordance with Ascension's mission, vision and values.

 Program Goals and Student Learning Outcomes

 Goal 1: The student will be clinically competent.